How to Visit a Thai Temple for a Sak Yant

 The monk will have a small accepting ceremony of the offering on behalf of the spirits.

-Then after the offering has been accepted the Monk will ask what kind of Sak Yant you desire.
+Then after the offering and donation has been accepted the Monk will ask what kind of Sak Yant you desire.

 The Monk will prepare for your tattoo, mixing the ink and sterilizing the needle.
 The Monk will sit in his chair and motion you to come over and begin your Tattoo